 Local and Organic Potluck Dinner made with organic and locally grown food is an event co-sponsored by the Environmental Action Committee.
 The dinner showcases locally grown and organic ingredients available to the cooks and gardeners in Carlisle.

-Harvest Fair is held in mid-October and features Silent Auction treasures, houseplants, artisan booths, homemade grape jam, pies, cakes, cookies and a luncheon cafe.
+Harvest Fair is held in in the fall, and features Silent Auction treasures, houseplants, artisan booths, homemade grape jam, pies, cakes, cookies and a luncheon cafe.
 The youth of FRS participate and help raise money for groups such as the Heifer Project and The Sharing Foundation

 Advent Wreath Workshop is held in Union Hall on the first Sunday afternoon of Advent.
 Participants assemble local greens and berries are into advent wreaths, then candles are lit and the group joins together in song